goauthentik/authentik/website/integrations/services/sharepoint-se/index.md

 In addition, it provides the procedure to enable claims augmentations in order to resolve group memberships.

-For all other integration models, read Microsoft official documentations.
+For all other integration models, read Microsoft official documentation.
 (cf. https://learn.microsoft.com/en-us/sharepoint/security-for-sharepoint-server/plan-user-authentication)
 :::